rimanz/odin-todo-list/README.md

 # odin-todo-list

 A modular JavaScript Todo List application built as part of The Odin Project curriculum.
+This app allows users to organize their tasks into projects, manage todos with due dates, and persist data locally.

+## ✨ Features

+- **Project Management**: Create and organize multiple projects
+- **Todo Management**: Add, edit, delete, and mark todos as complete
+- **Persistent Storage**: Data is saved locally using browser's localStorage
+- **Modular Architecture**: Clean separation of concerns with dedicated modules
+- **Responsive UI**: User-friendly interface with dialogs and sidebar navigation
+- **Date Handling**: Uses date-fns for robust date manipulation

 ## 🛠️ Getting Started